 2) Online book marketplaces

 The likes of Ebay and Amazon are great places to pick up bargains, with cheap second hand text books usually going for well below market prices.
-But there are some great specialist book sites with second hand deals, with other sites to look at including Blackwell's and The Book Pond.
+But there are some great specialist book sites with second hand deals, with other sites to look at including The Book Depository.
 Search around and see if where you can find the cheapest deal.

 3) Online sites

-If you've no luck in the marketplaces then look at online shops to buy new, with Amazon being our top tips for the cheapest prices, but also try Blackwell's especially for more specific books or rarer editions
+If you've no luck in the marketplaces then look at online shops to buy new, with Amazon being our top tips for the cheapest prices, but also try Waterstones especially for more specific books or rarer editions.

 4) Book shop